 The move to split a stock is also seen as a vote of confidence in the future direction of the stock.
 And that sense of optimism is understandable right now.
 Tesla has reported profits for several consecutive quarters.
 That’s a first for the company.
 This was thanks to steady vehicle sales, as well as the sale of regulatory credits to other automakers.

 Buy Now or Buy Later?

 The simple answer is that only you can decide if Tesla makes sense to add to your portfolio in light of its stock split.
 The consensus among analysts is that Tesla is overvalued.
 But that’s been the case for a good while now.
 And Tesla will probably continue to baffle experts for the foreseeable future.

-But if you’re on the fence, time is running out.
+But if you were on the fence, unfortunately you’re out of time.
 Only shareholders of record as of August 21 will receive the four-share dividend.
 And on August 31, trading on a stock split-adjusted basis will begin.
+But there’s still time to take advantage of the dip in price after the split.
 So what it really boils down to is your risk tolerance.

 If $865 per share is too rich for your blood, fret not.
 There are plenty of other stocks in the sea.
 And if you need some help figuring out the right stocks for you, we’ve got a simple explainer right here.